themarshallproject/klaxon/data/help.md

-## How Klaxon works
+## How Klaxon work

+Klaxon is a tool that enables journalists and researchers to monitor scores of websites for noteworthy changes.
+When it finds something new on one of the pages it's watching, it emails an alert and pings a Slack channel.

+When you first visit Klaxon, at the top of the page, you’ll see a huge box that says “Watch Your First Item.”
+Underneath that, you’ll see a button that says “Add to Klaxon.”
+Drag that button to the bookmarks bar on your browser.

-Klaxon allows you and your newsroom to monitor a wide range of websites and get notified—by email or Slack messages—when they change.
-After a one-time setup, anytime you’re on a site you want to watch, you can use the “Add to Klaxon” bookmarklet to add it to the system and specify which part of the page you care about.
+After a one-time setup, anytime you’re on a site you want to watch, you can use the “Add to Klaxon” bookmarklet to add it to the system and specify which part of the page you want to monitor.
 When the site changes, you’ll get a notice.
 And if you want to step back through each stage of the site’s evolution, you can explore its history on the “[Watching](/watching/pages)” page.

 ## The Feed

-[The Feed](/) is the list of the latest snapshots of each page the users in your newsroom are following.
-This is a good place to see what’s new in the system and to discover and subscribe to Klaxons that other reporters or editors have found useful.
-Watch a page
-When you first visit Klaxon, at the top of the page, you’ll see a huge box that says “Watch Your First Item.”
-Underneath that, you’ll see a button that says “Add to Klaxon.”
-Drag that button to the bookmarks bar on your browser.
-That then becomes a bookmarklet that will help you tag any page on the web to watch it in Klaxon.

-As you browse the web, when you find a page you want to monitor in Klaxon, just hit the “Add to Klaxon” bookmarklet.
-A new box will pop up on the right side of the browser window.
-Klaxon archives a snapshot of the website you’re watching every time it changes.
-But most modern websites have a lot of things happening on a page that you probably don’t care about.
+When you find a page you want to monitor just hit the “Add to Klaxon” bookmarklet.
+Clicking on the bookmark will open a popup on the right side of the browser window.
 This box will help you tell Klaxon *which* part of the page you’re really interested in watching, so you’ll only get alerts when that section changes.
 To tell Klaxon where to look, hover your mouse over different sections of the page.
 Notice how each section is highlighted in red when you hover.
 This is one indicator to help Klaxon home in on the right area.

 ![](/assets/bookmarklet.png)